KhiopsML/khiops-doc/docs/setup/conda.md

         On the first run of Khiops, **an MPI-related popup may appear** due to parallel execution sockets; please allow access for optimal functionality.

     !!! warning
-        Windows users already having MSMPI installed may see an anaconda warning suggesting to uninstall it; please ignore this message
+        Windows users already having MSMPI installed may see an anaconda warning suggesting to uninstall it; please ignore this message.

 === "Users on :material-apple: Apple Silicon"